Rory80Hz/rory80hz.github.io/_posts/2015-05-19-who-does-what-when.md

 ## The Setup
 I'm a lo-fi sort of person for the most part when it comes to communication, so the setup for this is very simple.

-It involves....paper, and a pen.
+It involves paper, and a pen.

 ![Setup](../images/whowhatwhen/setup.jpg)